 Which is the Best Can Opener for Elderly Loved Ones

-A senior needs a can opener that is easy to use.
+A senior needs a can opener that is not difficult to use.
 This is because most foods that can be easily cooked, nutritious foods come in cans.
 If the elderly person can open a food can and place it in a microwave oven, he/she will be more independent.
 Being able to heat up food and make coffee can improve a senior’s eating habits.

 There are different types of can openers.
-Some run on batteries and electricity while others have to be spun manually.
+Some run on batteries and electricity while others need to be spun manually.
 Before purchasing a can opener for arthritic or elderly person, make sure you understand how it works.
 The following are some of the can openers found in the market.

 Manual Can Openers